-\ \$100,000 in consulting fees for planning and engineering in year 2.
+\$100,000 in consulting fees for planning and engineering in year 2.
 Capital and future operating costs will be determined based on the pilot results and as part of the feasibility assessments.
 Funding may offset some costs.

-STRATEGY 8: Support the organics diversion in the Region
+STRATEGY 8: Facilitate collection of compostable organics in the Region